adobe/target-dotnet-sdk/README.md

 ## Releases

-We publish nuget packages to [nuget.org](https://www.nuget.org/packages/Adobe.Target.Client) for each release.
+We publish NuGet packages to [nuget.org](https://www.nuget.org/packages/Adobe.Target.Client) for each release.

 ### Using nugets built locally in your project